GregRoques/Do-The-Mario/README.md

       this.makeJump(e)
     })
 ```
-Notice, the jumpDown() command returns mario to his original state after a setTimeout of 1s, exactly when his "keyframes" animation ends.
+Notice, the below jumpDown() command returns Mario to his original state after a "setTimeout" of 1s, exactly when his "keyframes" animation ends.

 ```
  state={